DanielBMarkham/Info-Ops/manuscript/chapter1.md

 "We've lost the speeds, then?"

 The plane is now zooming as fast as it can directly up into the top of the storm it is in, moving vertically at 7,000 feet-per-minute.
-As the nose points up, the forward speed drops, eventually going as low as 60mph.
+As the nose points up, the forward speed drops, eventually going as low as 60 mph.

 The junior pilot, the new guy, notes the error and tries to correct the copilot flying.